vrk-kpa/ytp-api/README.md

 ### Name vs. id vs. title

 CKAN has three different name-like variables for organizations and datasets.
 An *id* is a random uuid4 that is used to point to a specific object in the database.
-A *title* is the human-readable name of the dataset or organization.
-A *name* is a developer-friendly id for an organization or dataset and must consist of alphanumeric character, dashes and underscores.
+A *title* is the human-readable title of the dataset or organization.
+A *name* is a developer-friendly identificator for an organization or dataset and must consist of alphanumeric character, dashes and underscores.

 A name must be unique, and when using the web interface, the name is automatically derived from the title.
+The name appears in URLs, while the title is shown in the web interface.

-Many API functions take an *id* as a parameter, but most of the time this actually (and a bit confusingly) means *id-or-name*.
-Thus unless you really specifically want to, you can use the *name* attribute and pass it to functions like organization_show.
+Many API functions take an *id* as a parameter, but most of the time this actually (and a bit confusingly) means *either-id-or-name*.
+Unless you really specifically want to, you can use the *name* attribute and pass it to functions like `organization_show`.

 ### Required attributes of a new dataset